OpenSuSE Man Pages

 J :Justify-Numeric-Columns toggle

-fied numeric data.
-If the numeric data completely fills the
+justified numeric data.
+If the numeric data completely fills

 header only.